 - District 8 – Oneida

-In 2011, the population density was estimated at 1634.3 people per square kilometre, over a total area of approximately 18.94 square kilometres.
+The population density is estimated at 1,660 people per square kilometre, over a total area of approximately 18.9 square kilometres.

 According to Statistics Canada, nearly 70% of residents are bilingual, and English continues to be the language most spoken at home.